nens/threedi-docs/source/a_howto_calculation_point_distance.rst

 Pipes can also be given a *connected* calculation type, in combination with a calculation point distance that is smaller than the length of the pipe.
 In this way, the pipe can exchange with 2D cells it crosses.
 This can be used as a way to schematise gullies.

-Visit the link for more information and a visual representation of the exchange between 1D and 2D in the :ref:`channelflow` section.
+See the :ref:`channelflow` section for more information and a visual representation of the exchange between the 1D and 2D domains.